 By signing below, you are completing a legally binding contract committing you to all of the terms of this Agreement.
 This Agreement does not terminate any existing tenancy.
-The terms and conditions of this Agreement replace the terms and conditions under any other tenancy agreement that you had with us, immediately before this Agreement came into effect, in relation to the house.
-By signing below, you are also confirming that you have already been served with a notice under section 34(4) of the Housing (Scotland) Act 2001 telling you that this is a short Scottish secure tenancy, why you have been offered this tenancy and how long the tenancy is for.
+The terms and conditions of this Agreement replace the terms and conditions under any other Tenancy Agreement that you had with us, immediately before this Agreement came into effect, in relation to the house.

-Name

-Witness Signature

-Witness Name
+SIGNED FOR LANDLORD

+NAME

+WITNESS SIGNATURE

+WITNESS NAME

-Witness Address c/o 57 Market Street, Haddington, East Lothian, EH41 3JG
+WITNESS ADDRESS c/o 57 Market Street, Haddington, East Lothian, EH41 3JG

-Date

-Signed By Tenant / Joint Tenant

-Name

-Witness Signature

-Witness Name

-Witness Address c/o 57 Market Street, Haddington, East Lothian, EH41 3JG
+C/O 57 Market Street, Haddington, East Lotinan, En41 530

-Date
+DATE